 - War in Ukraine: Battle for Freedom, Identity, Future

-- Ihor Poshyvailo, Director of the National Museum of Revolution of Dignity in Kyiv
+- Ihor Poshyvailo, Director, National Museum of Revolution of Dignity in Kyiv

 - Cultural Heritage and Modern Conflict: Ukraine 2014-Present

-- Damian Koropeckyj, Senior Analyst at the Cultural Heritage Monitoring Lab, Virginia
+- Damian Koropeckyj, Senior Analyst, Cultural Heritage Monitoring Lab, Virginia

 - Q&A with audience

-- Moderator: Vadim Schneyder, Associate Professor at UCLA Department of Slavic, East European & Eurasian Languages & Cultures
+- Moderator: Vadim Schneyder, Associate Professor, UCLA Department of Slavic, East European & Eurasian Languages & Cultures

 12:00pm - 12:20pm | Coffee Break